ivan-guerra/programmador.com/content/posts/ncube.md

 }
 ```

-`GenPoints()` implements a straightforward BFS traversal of the "midpoint
+`GenPoints()` implements a BFS traversal of the "midpoint tree."
+The BFS queue's
-tree".
-The BFS queue's elements are pairs of 3D points representing the start
+elements are pairs of 3D points representing the start and end point of line
-and end point of line segments on the original line.
-The algorithm terminates
+segments on the original line.
+The algorithm terminates when the `points` vector
-when `num_points` midpoints have been pushed into the return vector, `points`.
+has a size of `num_points`.

-I made the number of edge points a command line option with a default of 5.
-In
+You can make the number of edge points a command line option.
+The cube below has
-the image below, I've run the application with the number of edge points set to
-21:
+an edge points count of 21:

 ![Cube With Generated Edges](/posts/ncube/cube-with-generated-edges.png#center)